-Scientist have yet to prove the existence of dark energy or dark matter, but there has been strong evidence that suggest it exist.
-One key evidence is the fact that the stars are moving around at a faster rate than they should be based on the calculations involving "seen" matter, such as the gravity of another star or planet.
-This concludes there has to be a type of matter that is creating this effect that is "unseen", aka dark matter.
-Scientist, in fact, have achieved the creation of dark matter, but that does not prove that it exist as we created it rather than it existing on its own.
+Scientists have yet to prove the existence of dark energy or dark matter, but there has been strong evidence that suggests it exist.
+One key evidence is the fact that the stars are moving around at a faster rate than they normal based on the calculations involving "seen" matter, such as the gravity of another star or planet.
+This concludes there is another type of matter that is creating this effect that is "unseen", aka dark matter.
+Scientists, in fact, have created dark matter in a lab, but that does not prove that it exists as we have created it instead of it existing on its own.

 Size Of The Universe

-Is the Universe finite (has a beginning and an end) or infinite (continuous with no end)?
+Is the Universe finite (has a beginning and an end) or infinite (continues with no end)?
 No one knows.
-The universe does have horizons (a boundary between the seen and unseen) so there may be objects whose lights are so distant from our viewpoint that we are unaware of their existence, so the true size of the universe is yet to be known.
-All that is known is from the furthermost objects we have been capable of detecting, is that our universe is approximately 91 billion light years (the length of distance light travels in a single year) in size.
+The universe does have horizons (a boundary between the seen and unseen), however, there are objects whose lights are so distant from our viewpoint that we are unaware of their existence.
+So the true size of the universe is yet is still unknown.
+All that's known is from the furthermost objects we have been capable of detecting is that our universe is about 91 billion light years (the length of distance light travels in a single year) in size.

-There is no edge or middle that we are capable of detecting at this time, but there seems to be an endlessness to space, almost like a loop.
+There is no edge or middle that we are capable of detecting at this time, but there's an endlessness to the universe, almost like a loop.
 Some even have made mention that like a planet, the universe may actually be spherical or as another theory has suggested it is flat and continues on infinitely.

 Is there more than one universe?
-Several pieces of evidence have pointed to a strong possibility that there are multiple universes but at this time they have no real proof of it.
-There are several theories surrounding this idea from the universe is flat and stretches to infinity from one universe to another, to the universe is round like a planet and multiple universes hover around one another similar to a solar system.
-Whatever the case may be we currently do not have the technology to fully prove or disprove any theories on this concept at this time.
+Several pieces of evidence have pointed to a strong possibility that there are multiple universes, but at this time they have no real proof of it.
+There are several theories surrounding this idea, from the universe is flat and stretches to infinity transitioning between one universe and another to the universe is round like a planet and multiple universes hover around one another similar to a solar system.
+Whatever the case we do not have the technology to fully prove or disprove any theories on this concept at this time.

-This concept has also spurred on two additional theories such as parallel universes and the possibility of an alternate dimension that we are incapable of viewing.
-These universes exist in correlation (or side by side) with our own universe but are unable to be detected as they remain in a realm outside our 4 dimensional one, space-time being the 4th dimension.
+This concept has also spurred on two other theories such as parallel universes and the possibility of an alternate dimension that we are incapable of viewing.
+These universes exist in correlation (or side by side) with our own universe, but are undetectable as they stay in a realm outside our 4 dimensional one, space-time being the 4th dimension.

-The universe is a vast mysterious expanse that may take billions of years before we can even graze the surface of understanding.
-With the multitude of possibilities and exceptions, we gain more questions with every answer we obtain.
-Perhaps an understanding of the universe is beyond our human capability, or perhaps we are just not ready for the answers that we seek.
-Either way, we as a species will forever look ahead with only one quest in mind, as the famous words from the science fiction television show Star Trek stated: "to explore strange new worlds, to seek out new life and new civilizations, to boldly go where no man has gone before".
+The universe is a vast, mysterious expanse that may take billions of years before we can even graze the surface of its understanding.
+With the multitude of possibilities and exceptions, we gain more questions with every answer we get.
+Perhaps an understanding of the universe is beyond our human ability, or perhaps we are just not ready for the answers that we seek.
+Either way, we will forever look ahead with only one quest in mind, as the famous words from the science fiction television show Star Trek stated: "to explore strange new worlds, to seek out new life and new civilizations, to boldly go where no man has gone before".